“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 GM: “She was taken aback and a little frightened.
 I did my best to set her at ease.”

-“She liked the thought of working for a nicer boss and being part of something greater.”
+“She liked the thought of working for a nicer boss and being part of something greater than herself.”

 “I’m certain her life was far different than she’d ever expected, that serving you gave her opportunities she never imagined.”